Mrlozano/GoFish/README.md

 further development continues.
 Future version will have z-shadow, instagram and face book profile creator complete with random profile picture by default.
-First working on bugs and more options, then a proxy with an ip changer with a nice gui. currently only for windows unless you supply a webdiver with your os type in place of chromedriverwin32.
+First working on bugs and more options, then a proxy with an ip changer with a nice gui. currently only for windows unless you supply a webdriver with your os type in place of chromedriverwin32.